MCresearch/Candela/README.md

 Generally, the relationship between the classes is: `Cell` contains different kinds of `Atom`, and `Atom` could make up to form `Water`.
 The properties of these classes in vector form are stored in `Vector3<T>` instances.

 ### The structure of a typical analysis C++ file
-Here we give a brief description of `example.cpp` contained in `/examples/example` to show how a typical analysis could be done under the frame of Candela.
+Here we give a brief description of `example.cpp` contained in `/examples/example` to show how a typical analysis of water system could be done under the frame of Candela.

 First, the class `Example` and its properties and methods are defined in `example.h` as follows: